Tim’s Multi-Day Hiking Gear List

 Why I chose this:

-• Can be used for splinters as well as removing ticks
+- Can be used for splinters as well as removing foreign objects

-• These tweezers aren’t cheap but its not worthwhile stinting on the quality here as most cheap tweezers just won’t pick out the small stuff as they don’t have the stiffness and/or fineness at the tip
+- These tweezers aren’t cheap, in fact they are downright expensive, but its not worthwhile stinting on the quality here as most cheap tweezers just won’t pick out the small stuff as they don’t have the stiffness and/or fineness at the tip.

 Compression bandage: Elastoplast Hi-Stretch Support and Compression Bandage Calf 7.5cm x 4.5m